***2026 RULES AND REGULATIONS***

 PHOTO & VIDEO STUDIO PACKAGE

 Multiple Regional Event Discount - Dancers who compete at multiple Regional KAR competitions do not have to pay an additional media fee!
-Once a dancer has paid the 2023 Regional media fee of $35 or $45 per family (siblings only), any Regional event they attend thereafter will be complimentary.
+Once a dancer has paid the 2026 KAR Regional media fee of $35 or $45 per family (siblings only), any KAR Regional event they attend thereafter will be complimentary.

 ADD-IN PERFORMANCE FEE

 Each add-in performance at an event will incur an additional $10 administrative fee per performer to link the Photo & Video package to each Parent Account.
-All performances are for Adjudication only and are ineligible for High Point Awards and Title Competition after the digital program is final.
+All add-in performances after the release of the final schedule, are for Adjudication Only and are ineligible for High Point Awards and Title Competition.

 SPECTATOR INFORMATION